 Unleash Local is a coalition of Louisiana working families, local elected officials and community organizations fighting for local control over worker policies.
 We believe that local communities should have the power to decide what kind of local economy they want to build, and that local leaders should have the freedom to ensure that jobs in their communities can sustain families.
-We are working to change Louisiana state law to untie local leaders’ hands and unleash local economies.
+We are working to change Louisiana state law—by supporting the passage of House Bill 422—to untie local leaders’ hands and unleash local economies.

 Currently, state law bans cities and parishes from setting many of their own economic policies, including local wage floors and paid family and sick leave policies.
 These bans mean that local elected officials, workers and businesses are subject to state control and are deprived of the freedom they need to make the decisions that are best for themselves and their communities.
 We think this needs to end.

 Join us as we fight to repeal these bans and take back control of our local economies, our communities, and our future.

 Louisiana is one of 28 states where local governments are banned from setting their own wage floor, and one of 23 states where local governments are banned from setting their own paid leave policies.

 This heavy handed state overreach goes against the values and best interests of the people of Louisiana.

 restore local control